primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image85.png)

 When the case is first opened, before any services are added, the status bar will highlight the "New" status.
 Once a service has been added, however, the case status will correspond with the most recently-added response type.
-So, for instance, after a case is opened, if a case worker refers the case to a service provider for a service with a response type of "Immediate Response", the case status will also be "Immediate Response."
+So, for instance, after a case is opened, if a case worker refers the case to a service provider for a service with a response type of "Action Plan", the case status will also be "Action Plan."
 When the case is closed, with manager approval, the case status will become "Closed."
 Keeping track of the case status helps the case worker keep track of the case's needs.
 Please note that the case status bar may or may not appear, depending on a given implementation's configuration.

 ## Action Buttons